CartoDB/airship/packages/bridge/src/vl/animation-controls/README.md

 `);
 ```

-Then use the `animationControls` method like this:
+Now that we've the viz, we can use the `animationControls` method as follows.
+By default, the animation controls widget asumes the animation is assigned to the `filter` viz property:

 ```
 const widget = document.querySelector('as-animation-controls-widget');
 bridge.animationControls(widget, 'timestamp');
 ```

-If you do not want to create it yourself, you can have an empty Viz and call the `animationControls` function like this:
+It is also possible to generate automatically a basic animation by using the Bridge.
+You can have an empty Viz and call the `animationControls` function directly:

 ```
 const widget = document.querySelector('as-animation-controls-widget');